 This beautiful place is located south of the Biscayne Bay area.
 Just a little shy away from the downtown Miami financial center.
 This is the perfect place to spend a day off from the city’s hustle.

 This is located a little South of Virginia Beach and is a beautiful place to spend a day in Miami.
 Also, once this was part of the University of Miami, it became a separate marine school.

 This is perfect for swimming, sunbathing, and fishing and is also a great place to enjoy a picnic.

 South Pointe is known for its lively nightlife and many restaurants and bars.
 With such a culture, it is home to various attractions, including a beachfront amusement park, a dolphinarium, and a harbor for yachts.

 Another beautiful place to go for a day of swimming and sunbathing.
 This is one of the popular spots flanked by cliffs and is widely popular within the Instagram app community.

-There are also plenty of restaurants and shops nearby if you need a break from the sand.
+Plenty of restaurants and shops are nearby if you need a break from the sand.

 Miami has so many good sunsets, but if we had to narrow it down to just a few, here are our top picks!